-Federal Property Transaction Taxation: 12% – 22% – The differences between the taxations of a business and the taxations of an individual with be tested with subjects like alternative minimum tax (AMT) and the importance of gross income inclusion, along with the taxations of transactions involving property and assets.
+Property Transaction Taxation: 12% – 22% – The differences between the taxations of a business and the taxations of an individual will be tested with subjects like an alternative minimum tax (AMT) and the importance of gross income inclusion, along with the taxations of transactions involving property and assets.

 REG CPA Exam Format and Structure

 The REG exam consists of five different testlets.
 The first two testlets contain 38 multiple-choice questions each.
 After the first two MCQ testlets have been submitted, you will be allowed to take an optional 15-minute break.
 This break will not count against your total 4 hour testing time.